jeroenwijdemans/jaxrs-error-handling/README.md

 # JAXRS Error handler

-provides simple error handling in JAXRS.

-errors thrown by JAXRS are serialized to JSON but not in a nice format.
+Exceptions thrown by JAXRS are serialized to strings (JSON for example) but not in a nice format.
 This library provides error mapping to a standardized Errors object or list.

+ - Defines fixed error classes
+ - Provides simple runtime exception handling in JAXRS.

+Fixed classes makes sure that all applications use the same format across services.

-TODO add support for XML
+_TODO_ add support for XML

 # Dependencies